mixpanel/docs/pages/docs/data-structure/user-profiles.md

 # User Profiles

 > <b>Note:</b> The following terms are used in this section:
-> - "User Profile Properties" and "User Properties" are used interchangeable to refer to properties under a User Profile
+> - "User Profile Properties" and "User Properties" are used interchangeableaby to refer to properties under a User Profile
-> - "Group Profile Properties" and "Group Properties" are used interchangeable to refer to properties under a Group Profile
+> - "Group Profile Properties" and "Group Properties" are used interchangeableaby to refer to properties under a Group Profile
-> - "Profiles" is used to refer to both "User Profiles" and "Group Profiles" (unless otherwise specified)
+> - "Profiles" is used to refer to both "User Profiles" and "Group Profiles"
-> - "Profile Properties" is used to refer to both "User Profile Properties" and "Group Profile Properties" (unless otherwise specified)
+> - "Profile Properties" is used to refer to both "User Profile Properties" and "Group Profile Properties"

 ## Overview